agenosov/agenosov.github.io/ansible_notes/better_ansible_playbooks.md

 As with controlling warnings from your compiler, it's necessary to [pay attention to warnings which Ansible may produce](http://github.com/agenosov/ansible_notes/tree/master/fixing_warnings).

+Also it would be useful to **give a name to entire playbook, not only for each task**.

 To wrap up:

 * keep the main playbook simple in order to not loose the big picture of what's going on.